 We recommend you also read:

 Conditions like acne and eczema may be linked to trouble in your intestines, specifically in changes in the bacteria that inhabit them.

-For example, a disorder known as “leaky gut syndrome,” characterized by difficulty digesting certain food particles, triggers an inflammatory response that oftentimes is seen in your skin.
+For example, the “leaky gut syndrome” intestinal disorder, characterized by difficulty digesting certain food particles, triggers an inflammatory response that oftentimes is seen in your skin.